wildfly/quickstart/bean-validation/README.md

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Test the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.html/#useeclipse)